-We’ve been in Rotorua for almost a year now after living in China for six years.
-Its been a refreshing change of scenery and fresh air after living in polluted Chinese cities, Rotorua is a paradise for the bike rider or anyone keen on the outdoors, we’ve not been dissappointed and its a perfect place to raise our family.
-Our son Ethan is already almost four months and is in awe of the Forest whenever we go in there for walks; he’ll be shredding the trails in no-time!
-Yes, Rotorua is a hidden gem for road riding..
+We’ve been in Rotorua for over two years now after living in China for six years and we have a 20 month old little boy who loves his balance bike.
+Living back in New Zealand is refreshing change of scenery and fresh air after living in polluted Chinese cities.
+Rotorua is a paradise for the bike rider or anyone keen on the outdoors, we’ve not been dissappointed and its a perfect place to raise our family.
+Ride Rotorua website is a great resource for keen bikers.

 If you are visiting Rotorua and prefer to go for a road ride then check out my top five recommendations for rides based on time you have available to you.

 - Round the Mountain (one hour for the fit cyclist and 1.5hrs for the average cyclist)

 This is probably my favourite and most accessible ride that loops around the Ngongotaha Mountain.
 Going from the city clockwise direction is a decent climb, and once over the saddle its a wonderful descent into the valley on Paradise Valley road.
 Given its proximity to the city, it is surprising to see such little traffic.
 However, once you get to the SH5 intersection, it is better to turn around and head back the same you came or just ride across the main road onto the cyclepath and down a back street on the outskirts of Ngongotaha.
 At the next intersection you can turn right and ride back into the city.
 If feeling hungry, can stop at Zippys Central for a bite and some good coffee!
 This ride is ideal if you are short on time but want the most scenic one.
 Strava link here

 2. Round Lake Rotorua (1.5-2hrs depending on fitness level)